Explore this fascinating country’s most iconic sites

 (Included meals as indicated in parentheses: B,L,D)

-Arrive to Lima, former capital of the Spanish empire in the Americas, and transfer to your first class hotel ideally located in the Miraflores district, Lima’s main cultural and commercial district.
-This is the best area of town for strolling around and is home to many of Lima’s best restaurants.
-(If you are interested and time permits, private tours of Lima or visits to any of Lima’s museums can be arranged; we can also arrange culinary tours focusing on Peru’s increasingly renowned cuisine or art tours for those with special interests.)
+Arrive to Lima, former capital of the Spanish empire in the Americas, and transfer to your first class hotel in the Miraflores district, Lima’s main cultural and commercial district.
+This is a great area for strolling around and is home to many of Lima’s best restaurants.

 Hotel Sol y Luna (B,L)